boldbi/bold-bi-docs/docs/embedded-bi/managing-resources/manage-pinboards/set-default-pinboards.md

 # To Set a default Pinboard

-This section explains how to set default Pinboard in the Bold BI solutions.
+This section explains how to set default Pinboard in the Bold BI application.

 Default Pinboard will be loaded by default when the user navigates to the Pinboard.

-* Click the `Set as default pinboard` option from the context menu.
+* Click the `Set as default pinboard` option from the `gear` icon menu.

     ![Default Pinboard Option](/static/assets/embedded/managing-resources/manage-pinboards/images/default-pinboard-option.png)